SamanthaYoong/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Pricing-Funnel-Intelligence/README.md

 ##  **8. Strategic Takeaway**

 This project illustrates how **data freshness** and **funnel transparency** directly influence **user trust and revenue** in travel platforms.
-By maintaining **accurate real-time datasets** and delivering **data-driven dashboards**, analysts empower Wego to create the **seamless travel discovery experience** it promises — turning millions of searches into confident bookings.
+By maintaining **accurate real-time datasets** and delivering **data-driven dashboards with forecasting insights**, it enabled **Ops and Product teams** to detect pricing anomalies **before** user trust or conversion was impacted, ensuring faster response, higher reliability and sustained funnel stability.

 ---